TrafficSignals-ai/common-open/Readme.md

 # Common Library for Open Source

-This library contains source code which is derived directly from open source software.
-Note, these instructions are for Ubuntu 20.04 LTS, other platforms may vary.
+This library contains source code which is derived directly from or uses open source software.

+Note, the instruction for use below are for Ubuntu 20.04 LTS, other platforms may vary.

 ## Pre-requisites